Search posts:

 Insulin Potentiation Therapy, also known as IPT is an alternative to standard chemotherapy in that it involves a low-dose of chemotherapy in tandem with insulin to target the glucose receptors in cancer cells.

-Because the use of insulin “potentiates” (or increases the susceptibility) of cancer cells, IPT uses 75% to 90% less chemotherapy medicine to reduce the size of tumors.
+Because the use of insulin “potentiates” or increases the strength of chemotherapy against cancer cells, IPT uses 75% to 90% less chemotherapy medicine to reduce the size of tumors.
+Reducing the amount of chemotherapy administered to treat cancer means reducing the damage tha can be done to healthy human cells.
 Through IPT, the chemotherapy can be more precisely targeted at cancer cells.
 Cancer cells have 20 times more insulin-sensitive receptors on their surface than normal cells because cancerous tumors require glucose for energy and growth.
 The insulin fits into the cell’s receptors like a key that opens channels in the cell wall that allow nutrients and other substances to move into the cell.
 That means that when insulin is introduced into the body, right before chemotherapy treatment, the insulin “opens” the cell and enhances its ability to absorb chemotherapy.
 Since the cancer cells are so greedy for glucose (they have more receptors for insulin), they outcompete normal cells for the insulin and their channels open right before the introduction of chemotherapy.
 By enhancing the absorptive ability of cancer cells, less chemotherapy is needed to kill them.
 Several studies have shown that insulin increases the toxic effects of chemotherapy on cancer cells [11][12][13][14].
 Glucose is also given during IPT to counteract insulin’s effect of lowering blood sugar [1][11].
 This lower dosage of chemotherapy reduces the side effects of standard chemotherapy treatments including the following:

 • Fatigue